 Commodities have a profoundly symbolic content.
 They become a point of reference, a unit of measure, an exchange value.
 The spectacle begins.
-Roles are cast and reproduce themselves to infinity.
-The actors continue to play their parts without any particular modifications.
+Roles are cast and reality of production.
+The quantitative destiny of the latter prevents them from having any qualitative move to the level of the aesthetic dimension of joy.
+These organisations also see armed attack in a purely quantitative light.
+Objectives are decided in terms of a frontal clash.